top of page

 5. Design and Build Contracts

-Each contract type has its pros, cons, and ideal scenarios.
+Types of contacts in construction have their pros, cons, and ideal scenarios.
 But regardless of the contract you're working with, effective bookkeeping can be the deciding factor in a project's success.

 That's where CCA comes in.
 As your reliable partner for bookkeeping services for construction companies, we understand the complexities of the construction industry.
-We ensure you have the right financial data at your fingertips to make informed decisions, no matter the contract type.
+We ensure you have the right financial data at your fingertips to make informed decisions, no matter the construction contract types.
 This way, you can concentrate more on your area of expertise: constructing exceptional projects.

 Are you aware of common mistakes in accounting for construction companies and how to avoid them?
 Or have you considered how QuickBooks could streamline your construction accounting?
 Our resources can guide you through these topics and more.
 So, let's reevaluate your approach and unlock the potential for success in your construction business.